-For beverage alcohol suppliers, securing the right distribution partnership is a crucial step in establishing a route to market strategy in the U.S. Park Street University has a treasure trove of resources for helping brands better understand their route to market options and the supplier-distributor dynamic.
+For beverage alcohol suppliers, securing the right distribution partnership is a crucial step in establishing a route-to-market strategy in the U.S. Park Street University has a host of resources for helping brands better understand their route-to-market options and the supplier-distributor dynamic.
 Here’s our roundup of the key considerations for obtaining a beverage alcohol distribution deal.

 Determine if Your Brand is Ready for Distribution

 If you’ve created a high-quality product with an appealing brand proposition, you may be ready to take that next step and get your products on the shelf at retail.
 Before you can dive into the distribution tier, you should take inventory of what your brand is bringing to the table.
 For instance, who is your target consumer and how will you leverage your brand’s identity and story into a plan of action that will connect with this audience?

 The next step is to establish an expansion plan, targeting the markets in which you will have the greatest chance of success.
 Your distribution strategy will be dictated by the wholesale framework of your target state.
 Below are some Park Street University resources that you can use to take the proper steps to get ready for market entry.

 - The Keys to a Successful U.S. Brand Launch

 - A Roadmap for Creating a Market Expansion Plan

 - Rudy Ruiz on Routes to Market for Emerging Brands

 While the three-tier system of route to market is federally mandated, there are different distribution options within that framework.

 The last decade has seen regional distributors expand their capabilities and geographic reach through acquisitions and partnerships to gain share of the U.S. market and ultimately attain a nationwide reach.
 The ten largest wholesalers nationwide accounted for a combined estimated market share of 78.5% in 2022, according to Impact Databank.